gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This will define the endpoint that the OP should optionally send a Ping to.
 This will be configured in client registration metadata and should only be used if configured.

-# Deferred Token Request Endpoint
+# Getting the Authentication Result

 This will define the steps for the RP to get the result of the Authentication Process.
 This process polls a special endpoint for that purpose.

-## Token Request Using DTR Grant Type
+## Token Request using the Authentication Request ID

 This will define the Token Request that the RP polls the OP with.
 This request MUST use the DPoP-secured Access Token.